fjodborg/finhouse/README.md

 # finhouse

+This is just a hobby project that i did for fun.
+The purpose is to get a better overview of owning and taking a loan for housing.

 ## Usage

 * You can use suffixes K(1,000) and M(1,000,000) to specify units.
 If not specified it uses the default one.